 Recommended Settings and Extensions in VS Code

 VS Code is highly customizable and has a rich ecosystem of extensions that can extend VS Code’s functionality.
-In this section, we recommend several setting configurations and extensions that we have found provide the best user experience for data scientists using VS Code on Posit Workbench.
+In this section, we recommend several configurations and extensions that we have found provide the best user experience for data scientists using VS Code on Posit Workbench.

 Recommended settings